 There are numerous recycling bring sites in Mole Valley.
 The items which can be taken to these sites vary so please check what items can be accepted at each site before visiting.

-- Dorking, Reigate Road car park (behind the Sports Centre) - card, cartons, textiles, shoes, WEEE, books, CDs and DVDs
+- Dorking, Reigate Road car park (behind the Sports Centre) - cardboard, textiles, shoes, WEEE, cartons (including Tetra Paks) and paper containers with metal ends (no lids)

-- Leatherhead, Randalls Road car park - cartons, textiles, shoes, WEEE, books, CDs and DVDs
+- Leatherhead, Randalls Road car park - textiles, shoes, WEEE, cartons (including Tetra Paks) and paper containers with metal ends (no lids)

 - Ockley, Village Hall car park- textiles